ctjong/orion/Readme.md

     Upload a file into the file storage (specified in the config) and add a database entry for it.

-    If the endpoint is set to be open to authenticated users only, an Authentication header containing an access token is required.
+    If the endpoint is set to be open to authenticated users only, an Authorization header containing an access token is required.
 See [Authentication](#authentication) section for more details on how to get the access token.

     Request body:
     - **file** - File to upload